 - Hack 4: Audit your subscriptions: I am notorious for signing up for things and then not using them as much as I should (online magazine subscriptions, workout subscriptions etc).
 Go through your credit card/debit card and see what you are currently subscribed to and unsubscribe from anything you don’t REALLY use.

 - Hack 5: Sign up for free things/rewards: I love a good rewards program.
-For baby stuff, we love the Pampers rewards and Similac strong moms rewards- great ways to earn points and get coupons on two of the most expensive baby items.
+If you have a baby, we loved the Pampers rewards and Similac strong moms rewards- great ways to earn points and get coupons on two of the most expensive baby items.
 For travel, we are big fans of Southwest Airlines credit cards because we almost always fly Southwest.
 I also love rewards programs at places like Sephora, Nordstrom, Ulta, CVS, Walgreens, etc. These things really add up.
-BUT I don’t buy stuff JUST for rewards.
+But I don’t buy stuff JUST for rewards.
 I only buy when I need things and sometimes being members of these programs(which are free) will have their own sales and perks so you can stock up on items you buy anyways but at a lesser price.

 - Hack 6: Use a water filter: It is so expensive to buy bottled water.
 But if you buy a water filter and refill a reusable bottle you will save so much money.
 You are also helping the environment.
 Win all around!

-- Hack 7: Challenge yourself to not spend: In the summer of 2013 I did a 60 day no spend challenge.
+- Hack 7: Challenge yourself to not spend: In the summer of 2013 I did a 60-day no spend challenge.
 I did this for no reason other than to see what it would be like.
 The only things I could use were gift cards.
 But I didn’t buy coffee, new clothes, etc. We still went out for dates but not as often.
 I ended up saving so much money and it’s something I suggest everyone do at least once or twice.
-I love this post about 22 science-based ways to invest in yourself and what it says about habits.

-- Hack 9: Split subscriptions: So earlier I said to go through an audit your subscriptions but something else you can do is split them.
+- Hack 9: Split subscriptions: So earlier I said to go through and audit your subscriptions, but something else you can do is split them.
 Almost everyone I know splits a Netflix subscription.
 You could do the same thing with other services as well.
 Or online grocery shopping services if you live near someone you want to split it with.

 I would love to know what your best financial hacks are and what you would add to this list?